timschreiber/timschreiber.github.com/index.md

 					</ul>
 					<h4>Community</h4>
 					<ul>
-						<li>Authored a <a href="http://timschreiber.com/2015/01/14/persistence-ignorant-asp-net-identity-with-patterns-part-1/" target="_blank">popular series of posts</a> on implementing ASP.NET Identity with patterns.</li>
+						<li>Authored a <a href="/2015/01/14/persistence-ignorant-asp-net-identity-with-patterns-part-1/">popular series of posts</a> on implementing ASP.NET Identity with patterns.</li>
 					</ul>
 				</div>
 			</div>